The Bandwidth Theorem in Sparse Graphs: Introduction

 More general subgraphs~$H$ were considered by Huang, Lee and Sudakov~\cite{huang2012}, who proved an analogue of the bandwidth theorem (Theorem~\ref{thm:bandwidth}) in $G(n,p)$ with $0<p<1$ constant (for subgraphs~$H$ with certain vertices not in triangles).
 A version which works for much smaller probabilities $p\gg(\frac{\log n}{n})^{1/\Delta}$ in the special case of bipartite graphs~$H$ on $(1-o(1))n$ vertices (with maximum degree~$\Delta$ and sublinear bandwidth) was established in~\cite{bottcher2013almost}.
-An even better bound on~$p$ was obtained when we restrict the problem to the class of almost spanning trees~$H$: Balogh, Csaba, and Samotij~\cite{balogh2011} proved that the local resilience of $G(n,p)$ with respect to containing copies of all trees $T$ on $(1-o(1))n$ vertices with $\Delta(T) \leq \Delta$ is asymptotically almost surely at least~$1/2 - o(1)$ if $p \gg 1/n$, which is optimal.
-Finally, returning to $H$-factors, Conlon, Gowers, Samotij and Schacht~\cite{CGSS} gave resilience results for almost-spanning $H$-factors which work down to the optimal probability threshold, but leave a quite large number of vertices uncovered; Nenadov and \v{S}kori\'c~\cite{NenSko} substantially improved this, but (for most graphs) the number of vertices left uncovered in their result is still not the correct order of magnitude.
+In~\cite[Theorem~1.9]{blowup} the so-called sparse blow-up lemma is used to prove a similar result for graphs~$H$ which are not necessarily bipartite.
+An even better bound on~$p$ was obtained when we restrict the problem to the class of almost spanning trees~$H$: Balogh, Csaba and Samotij~\cite{balogh2011} proved that the local resilience of $G(n,p)$ with respect to containing copies of all trees $T$ on $(1-o(1))n$ vertices with $\Delta(T) \leq \Delta$ is asymptotically almost surely at least~$1/2 - o(1)$ if $p \gg 1/n$, which is optimal.
+Finally, returning to $H$-factors, Conlon, Gowers, Samotij and Schacht~\cite{CGSS} gave resilience results for almost-spanning $H$-factors which work down to the optimal probability threshold, but leave a linear number of vertices uncovered; Nenadov and \v{S}kori\'c~\cite{NenSko} substantially improved this, but (for most graphs) the number of vertices left uncovered in their result is still not the correct order of magnitude.